janee1768/Simple-Calculator.py/README.md

 Simple Calculator

 This is a Simple Calculator built in Python.
-The program allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The program allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division, power and square root.
 It takes two numbers and an operation as input from the user, then returns the result.

 Features: